Puglia travel guide: The best places to visit in ‘Italy’s heel’

 Central: Foggia to Bari

-The landscape around the small city of Foggia is fl at and very fertile and responsible for providing the ingredients for some of Italy’s best pasta.
+The landscape around the small city of Foggia is flat and very fertile, and is responsible for providing the ingredients for some of Italy’s best pasta.

 The homes in and around Foggia tend to be low and solidly built – a testament to the fact that this is the only part of Puglia prone to the occasional earthquake.